 The amount of funding varies across different areas as LEPs and the LEP area European Structural Investment Fund (ESIF) Sub Committees have decided how much of their ESF allocation to devote to this strand of work.

-There are currently no funding opportunities available.
+There is currently one funding opportunity available in The Marches LEP area.
 To hear the latest news and funding opportunities please register your interest

-Click on the pins or links below to find out more about the funding opportunities available in each area.
+Click on the pins or links below to find out more about the funding in each area.

 To apply to Building Better Opportunities, you will need to respond to one of the project outlines published on our LEP pages.
 The scope of each project outline will be based on the LEP ESIF strategy, and developed with the LEP area ESIF sub-committee.
-There are currently no funding opportunities available.
+There is currently one funding opportunity available in The Marches LEP area.

 What is a project outline?